Scorpiosis0/ComfyUI-WtlNodes/README.md

 | width & height | Allows you to select the x and y resolution of the image manually. |
 | batch | Allows you to select the amount of created latent in one run. |

-**Recomended Usage:**

-Nothing specific, it just adds QOL improvements, use it like the base Empty Latent Image node.

 ### Depth of Field (DOF)
 *This node uses a depth map that you can make via any depth map model to apply a depth blur effect with a real time preview.*